CodezPoet/code_examples/README.md

 ### Database

-Examples of SQL, PDO, Doctrine (DQL and Query Builder), and database design
+Examples of SQL, PDO, Doctrine (DQL and Query Builder), MongoDB, and database design

 ### Laravel